-- 26. Blood samples collected from the animals will be tested for the presence of antibodies against VapA. - 27.
-The nasal swabs collected from the vaccinated animals will be tested for the presence of the GMO vector and transgene via qPCR.
-If samples collected on Day 21 are negative for both the GMO vector and transgene, the animals will be moved to the secondary large animal facility within QASP.
+27. Blood samples collected from the animals would be tested for the presence of antibodies against VapA.

+28. The nasal swabs collected from the vaccinated animals would be tested for the presence of the GMO vector and transgene via qPCR.
+If samples collected on Day 21 are negative for both the GMO vector and transgene, the animals would be moved to the secondary large animal facility within QASP.

-- 28. Animals which test positive will be tested at 5 day intervals until they return a negative test.
-Additionally, samples which test positive for GMO DNA, would be further tested for the presence of viable viral particles, including any potential recombinant viral strains with restored replication ability. - 29.
-The movement of animals that tested negative by PCR to the GMO to the secondary facility may be subject to approval from other agencies.
+29. Animals which test positive would be tested at 5 day intervals until they return a negative test.
+Additionally, samples which test positive for GMO DNA, would be further tested for the presence of viable viral particles, including any potential recombinant viral strains with restored replication ability.

+30. The movement of animals that tested negative by PCR to the GMO to the secondary facility may be subject to approval from other agencies.